RealDevExpert/Lifelines_NEXT/Chiliadal_virome/01.Upstream_analysis/README.md

 - pd: post (virus) discovery
 - at: abundance table

-To execute table_of_origin.R in the upstream analysis:
+To execute table_of_origin.R in the upstream analysis (do that between 06. and 08. steps):

 ```
 # DIR: /scratch/p282752/ANALYSIS_CHILIADAL/scripts